usaid-cs/yesterday-i-learned/random.md

 - "Contravariance" (_contravariant argument type_, in particular) is just a fancy way of saying "if parent method expects `float` then surely I can write a subclass method that handles both `float` and `int`".
 - Subways are powered by [a third, electrical track](https://askpari.wordpress.com/2012/10/18/how-are-subway-trains-powered/).
 - [Causation](http://news.harvard.edu/gazette/story/2015/09/how-coffee-loves-us-back/): not (having prostate cancer|wanting to kill yourself|getting type 2 diabetes) makes you want to fewer than two cups of coffee.
-- Nutmeg is toxic with no pleasant overdose effects.
 - Nigeria is the world's [top exporter of yams](https://en.wikipedia.org/wiki/Yam_%28vegetable%29).
 - [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) states that a function/method can only call a) itself: other methods in its own instance/class, b) parameters: methods of any objects passed directly into the function/method, c) methods of any objects created by the function/method, and d) scope variables.
 - [The thing you hammer to the ground to hold something down is called a stake](https://www.google.com/search?q=wooden+stake).
 It's probably where the other definitions of the word "stake" comes from.